dpmerrell/tcga-pipeline/README.md

 * Copy number variation
     - `CopyNumber_Gistic2` node in [this DAG](http://gdac.broadinstitute.org/Analyses-DAG.html)
+* Somatic Mutation annotations
+    - `Mutation_Packager_Oncotated_Calls` node in [this dag](http://gdac.broadinstitute.org/stddata-DAG.html)
 * Methylation
     - `Methylation_Preprocess` node in [this DAG](http://gdac.broadinstitute.org/stddata-DAG.html)
+    - We recover the barcodes for methylation samples by inspecting the corresponding entries in "humanmethylation450" files whenever they exist, and "humanmethylation27" thereafter.
 * Gene expression
     - `mRNAseq_Preprocess` node in [this DAG](http://gdac.broadinstitute.org/stddata-DAG.html)
+    - We recover the barcodes for RNAseq samples by inspecting the corresponding entries in "illuminahiseq" files whenever they exist, and "illuminaga" thereafter.
 * Reverse Phase Protein Array
     - `RPPA_AnnotateWithGene` node in [this DAG](http://gdac.broadinstitute.org/stddata-DAG.html)
 * Clinical Data